Pharmacies serve a critically important function in our health care system as prescription medication use is more widespread than ever.

 - not catching an obvious doctor’s error

-Many of these errors are the result of a system that is made unnecessarily complex.
-Prescriptions in a are a nightmare.
+Many of these errors result from a system that is made unnecessarily complex.
+Prescriptions are a nightmare.
 It can take up to 20 steps to get a simple order filled.
 That creates too many possibilities for something to go wrong.
-The simplicity of the old days and the local pharmacy were so much safer.
+The simplicity of the old days and the local pharmacy were much safer.

 It is not just the pharmacist or the doctor that can make a mistake.
 While pharmacists are ultimately responsible for all prescriptions, technicians are a crucial part of the dispensing process.
 Sometimes it is the technician that makes the key error that leads to a lawsuit.
 You see a lot of technician errors in Baltimore because our pharmacies seem to have such a high rate of turnover.

 Most Common Medications in Malpractice Cases

 The most common medication errors involve: